May 20th, 2017 2:00am

 7. L-theanine (Component of green tea) for stress, anxiety & sleep problems.
 200mg/day

 L-theanine may help relieve stress by inducing a relaxing effect without drowsiness and may also possess immunologic attributes.
-Theanine may also have effects on the cardiovascular system and play a preventative role in cancer; however, limited clinical information is available to support these claims.
+Theanine may also affect the cardiovascular system and play a preventative role in cancer; however, limited clinical information is available to support these claims.
 The fact that it can have a calming effect can help with people who have sleep problems due to anxiety.

 8. Lemon balm (Melissa officinalis) for stress, anxiety & sleep problems.
 600mg/day

 For Anxiety.
 Some research shows that taking lemon balm reduces symptoms in people with anxiety disorders.
-A product containing lemon balm plus 12 other ingredients has also been shown to reduce symptoms of anxiety such as nervousness or edginess.
+A product containing lemon balm plus 12 other ingredients has also been shown to reduce anxiety symptoms such as nervousness or edginess.

 For Insomnia.
-Taking a lemon balm by itself or along with other ingredients might improve the length and quality of sleep in healthy people and in those with insomnia or sleeping disorders.
+Taking a lemon balm by itself or other ingredients might improve the length and quality of sleep in healthy people and those with insomnia or sleeping disorders.

 For Anxiety.
-There is some evidence that passionflower can reduce symptoms of anxiety, sometimes as effectively as some prescription medications.
+There is some evidence that passionflower can reduce anxiety symptoms, sometimes as effectively as some prescription medications.

-Relieving symptoms related to narcotic drug withdrawal, when used in combination with a medication called clonidine.
-This combination seems to be effective in reducing symptoms such as anxiety, irritability, sleep problems (insomnia), and agitation.
+Relieving symptoms related to narcotic drug withdrawal when used in combination with a medication called clonidine.
+This combination seems to effectively reduce symptoms such as anxiety, irritability, sleep problems (insomnia), and agitation.